yrmvgh/yiufcrawl/FUTURE.md

 This also allows us to more clearly vary costs for different kinds of spells.
 Currently transmutation spells cost 3 times as much to cast, because they last indefinitely, so after this change is made, the different spell costs will show up in the spell list menu.

-## No more level 27 caps

-Level max is 99 instead of 27, which will be impossible to ever attain.
-But you might, in some extended game cases get a few levels past 27.
-I suspect that the reasons for the level 27 cap can be fixed in a better way.
-This change will allow me to test this theory.
-I think part of it is to discourage long term grinding to get higher levels or points.
-If other changes mentioned in this doc are made (especially removing experience from kills), and points are based on how many runes you have on not on kills or XL, and especially if you are rewarded for completing it more quickly (which I think is the way crawl is already), there will be no incentive for grinding.

-This level 99 cap would apply to XL and skill levels.
-It is not expected that people would get past 30 in most cases, but no longer do you lose all value in progression.
-A great deal of the fun in these games comes from improving your character through extending their attributes in meaningful ways, and the level 27 cap just cuts out that fun in late game.

 ## Double sided branches

 * if it is a rune branch, the rune is in the middle floor of that branch.